-In 1998 plant scientists from the UA and five other universities won a 5year, \$12 million grant from the NSF to discover all 50,000 genes in corn, the nation's most important economic crop.
+In 1998 plant scientists from the UA and five other universities won a 5-year, \$12 million grant from the NSF to discover all 50,000 genes in corn, the nation"s most important economic crop.

-The scientists are using a new method for discovering and

-sequencing genes in corn, and are sharing project findings and material resources with public and private researchers working to develop improved traits in corn and many other agronomically important grasses, such as wheat, barley, rice and oats.
+The scientists are using a new method for discovering and sequencing genes in corn, and are sharing project findings and material resources with public and private researchers working to develop improved traits in corn and many other agronomically important grasses, such as wheat, barley, rice and oats.
 Additional tools developed by this project will enable scientists to learn where and when each gene is active and how the gene functions.
 The corn genomics project is expected to lead to greater fundamental genetic understanding of cereals that worldwide contribute roughly 70 percent of the calories in the human diet.
-University of Arizona molecular geneticists have characterized about 25,000 corn genes thus far.